General Usage

 When a job is submitted the account manager calculates the required maximum amount of Service Units (SUs) using the assumption that the job will run the full amount of time requested.
 These SUs are held in reserve as a “lien” against the allocation charged for the job.
 When the job completes the lien is released and the actual SUs consumed

 are deducted from the allocation balance.
-See How do I check my allocation status on Rivanna? for specifics.
+See How do I check my allocation status on Rivanna/Afton? for specifics.

 How are Service Units charged for specialty hardware, e.g. GPU and large memory nodes?

-Service Units (SUs) serve as a general single currency on Rivanna.
+Service Units (SUs) serve as a general single currency on the HPC system.
 SUs in a given allocation account can be used freely to run jobs on nodes in the standard, parallel, gpu and largemem queues.
 Please note that the SU charge rate is different for some of the specialty hardware, e.g. the GPU nodes, as listed here.

 How do I create a group or manage members in my allocations?

 You must use the Grouper (requires VPN connection) interface to create the group, and you must have administrative access to the group.
 New groups will require two owners who hold active roles at UVA, as well as a third departmental owner.
 Group owners will be required to perform an annual attestation of group membership.
 If group owners do not complete attesting to the validity of their group, the members will be automatically removed from the group.
 Note that If you need to set up a new group or modify a group that was created after November 28th, 2023, go to Grouper.
-To manage groups created before November 28th, 2023, visit the legacy MyGroups portal.
+Legacy MyGroups groups created before November 28th, 2023, can be accessed through the “Legacy MyGroups” folder on Grouper.

 How do I check allocation usage of individual group members?